 Source: http://web.archive.org/web/20111018105540/http://www.newtown.k12.ct.us:80/Portals/Newtown/District/docs/Human%20Resources/Employment%20positions/SH/SH.EA.10-7-11.pdf

 Seems awfully strange to hire educational assistants and tutors for a non-existent elementary school, doesn’t it?
-It’s almost like the school was actually open the whole time.
+It’s almost as if the school was actually open the whole time.

 One School, One Read family homework guide, March, 2012: